-- 2. Once you have created the group in the thresholds.xml file, switch to the UI, go to the threshold screen and click Request a reload threshold packages configuration. - a.
+- 2. Once you have created the group in the thresholds.xml file, switch to the UI, go to the threshold screen and click Reload Threshold Configuration. - a.
 The group you created should appear in the UI. - 3.
 Click Edit to edit it.